The Secret to Aging Slowly: Exercise

 To get their results, researchers compared the information given about each person’s exercise level, from inactive to highly active.
 Next, they scrutinized 14 years of death records among this group.

 The researchers found that those who did not exercise at all had the highest rate of premature death.
 In addition, those who tried to exercise somewhat lowered this risk, but they still faced a higher rate of early demise than their active counterparts.

 The groups who maintained a regularly active lifestyle earned the best results.
-In the group who attained a moderate exercise level of at least 150 minutes per week, people added an average 3.4 years onto their lifespans.
-If they doubled this minimum recommendation, they added 4.2 years onto their lives.
+In the group that attained a moderate exercise level of at least 150 minutes per week, people added an average of 3.4 years to their lifespans.
+If they doubled this minimum recommendation, they added 4.2 years to their lives.